-The energy transition is a sociatal challenge that puts a high demand on the innovative capacity of the economy and society in all industry sectors.
-Innovation has been identified as beingessential to the success of the Climate Agreement.
-The Integral Knowledge and Innovation Agenda (IKIA) that has been drawn up for this includes the development of knowledge and product innovation to achieve the goal of reducing national greenhouse gas emissions by 49% in 2030 and 95% in 2050 compared to 1990.
+The energy transition is a societal challenge that puts a high demand on the innovative capacity of the economy and society in all industry sectors.
+Innovation has been identified as being essential to the success of the Climate Agreement.
+The Integral Knowledge and Innovation Agenda (IKIA) that has been drawn up and includes the development of knowledge and product innovation to achieve the goal of reducing national greenhouse gas emissions by 49% in 2030 and 95% in 2050 compared to 1990.

 This goal leads to the following mission statements:

 A. A completely CO2-free electricity system in 2050

 C. A climate-neutral industry with the reuse of raw materials and products in 2050

 D. Emission-free mobility for people and goods in 2050